HEM: a margin-based loss for visual categorisation tasks: Experimental Methods

 \subsubsection{Training Settings}

+Five repeats were performed of each experiment (combination of loss, continual learning strategy, and task).
 For each combination of task and continual learning strategy we used the same training set-up as used in the Continual Learning Baselines repository.
 Where this repository only provided a training recipe for MNIST (or CIFAR10/100), we altered it for use with the other data-sets only by changing the number of epochs (so that the number was 10 times larger for the CIFAR data-sets than for MNIST).